 Create the SSL-authenticated Pulsar connection in DSP

-Now that you have the required certificates and keys, create a connection in DSP.
+Now that you have the required certificates and keys, create a connection in the Data Stream Processor UI.

-- On the Source tab, select Apache Pulsar Source Connector (SSL Authentication) and then click Next.
+- Select Apache Pulsar Connector using SSL and then click Next.

 - Complete the following fields:

 Field Description Connection Name A unique name for your connection.
-Description (Optional) A description of your connection. service_url The SSL-enabled service endpoint for your Pulsar cluster.
+Description (Optional) A description of your connection.
+Pulsar Service URL The SSL-enabled service endpoint for your Pulsar cluster.
 The prefix of the URL should be

 -----BEGIN CERTIFICATE-----and ending with